pbek/presentations/digital-projects/modern-cli-tools/presentation.md

 # Modern CLI Tools

-Modern tools, that can make your life easier and more productive.
+Modern tools, that can make your life easier and more productive

 ---